 I got this tip from a Brushy Mountain video (I just can’t remember which one).
 I chose this method for mouse-proofing the hives this winter because it provides better ventilation.
 I just hope it doesn’t provide too much ventilation by allowing more cold wind to blow through the hives.
 Continue reading →

-UPDATE (Nov.
-06/11): It’s been a month since we extracted and bottled the honey — and it’s still cloudy.
-All the honey we bottled from crushing and straining earlier in September turned perfectly clear easily within 10 days of bottling (it looks like apple juice).
+November 6th, 2011: It’s been a month since I extracted and bottled the honey — and it’s still cloudy.
+All the honey I bottled from crushing and straining earlier in September turned perfectly clear easily within 10 days of bottling (it looks like apple juice).
 I’m not sure why the extracted honey hasn’t become clear, though I suspect it’s because it was inevitably mixed with a different type of honey that was left over in the extractor before we used it.